rheanna-mainzer/MI-scoping-review/README.md

 # MI-scoping-review
-Data and code for the scoping review
+Data and code for our scoping review of causal effect estimation with multiple imputation in observational studies.